Mutual NDA Template, Free Download 2026

 What is a mutual NDA?

-A mutual NDA, also called a bilateral NDA, is a confidentiality agreement where both parties agree to protect each other's confidential information.
+A mutual NDA, also called a bilateral NDA or mutual non-disclosure agreement, is a confidentiality agreement where both parties agree to protect each other's confidential information.
 Unlike a unilateral NDA where only one party discloses sensitive information, a mutual NDA creates reciprocal obligations that bind both sides equally.
 This type of agreement is standard in business negotiations, joint ventures, and merger discussions where both parties share proprietary data.
 The mutual structure ensures that neither party can misuse or disclose the other's trade secrets, financial details, or business strategies without consequences.
+Download our free mutual NDA template to get started.

 A mutual NDA protects both parties because each side is simultaneously the disclosing party and the receiving party, creating two-way confidentiality obligations.
 A unilateral NDA only protects one party, typically the one sharing information, while the other party assumes all obligations to keep that information secret.
 Mutual NDAs are appropriate when both parties share sensitive information, such as during merger negotiations or partnership evaluations.
 Unilateral NDAs are used when information flows in one direction, such as when an employer shares proprietary processes with a new employee.